withastro/docs/src/pages/en/guides/markdown-content.md

 You can customize these heading IDs by adding a rehype plugin that injects `id` attributes (e.g. `rehype-slug`).
 Your custom IDs, instead of Astro's defaults, will be reflected in HTML output and the items returned by `getHeadings()`.

-By default, Astro injects `id` attributes only after your rehype plugins have run.
+By default, Astro injects `id` attributes after your rehype plugins have run.
 If one of your custom rehype plugins needs to access the IDs injected by Astro, you can import and use Astro’s `rehypeHeadingIds` plugin directly.
-Be sure to list it before any plugins that rely on it:
+Be sure to add `rehypeHeadingIds` before any plugins that rely on it:

 ```js {2,7}
 // astro.config.mjs